JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab0-ConfigureLabEnvironment.md

 - Redeem your [Developer plan license for Power Apps](https://learn.microsoft.com/en-us/power-platform/developer/plan), to create an environment to build your solution - this will be your **Development** environment.
 - Setup an environment to deploy your solution - this will be your **Production** environment.
 - Create a publisher and solution to store your components.
-- Upload the Coho Winery documents to your OneDrive for Business folder.
+- Prepare your OneDrive for Business folder and upload the required document template.

 This lab will take approximately 15 minutes to complete.